 There’s also a great Indonesian restaurant Tapis, which is located next to Cuca in the Kayumanis Jimbaran Private Villas and Spa.
 Tucked away in a traditioanl Balinese compound and next to a pool, you’ll find excellent service and a focus on market-fresh ingredients, particularly seafood and spices.
 Why not try the Rijstaffel feast for two, a sampler menu showcasing a range of Indonesian cooking styles and specialties.

-With a whole host of dining establishments, Seminyak is the place to go for trendy beach bars, cool cafés and more fine dining restaurants than you can shake a stick at.
+With a whole host of dining establishments, Seminyak is the place to go for trendy beach bars, cool cafés and great Bali food.
 For a relaxed ambiance, Ginger Moon is located on the main shopping street, also knicknamed “Eat Street”.
 There’s a huge choice of eateries here but Ginger Moon is a good choice if you’re looking for very reasonably priced Modern Asian cooking.

 For dessert, I can highly recommend the trio of creme brulees…

 Continuing the casual theme, SOUQ is a funky boutique and café, located close to Eat Street, that is great for a healthy pitstop at lunchtime.
 Who knows, you might even pick up a bargain whilst you are there!